A Feast Unknown

 A Feast Unknown is a novel written by American author Philip José Farmer.
 The novel is a pastiche of pulp fiction, erotica, and horror fiction.
-It was originally published in 1969, and was followed by two sequels, Lord of the Trees and The Mad Goblin.
+It was originally published in 1969.
+The book was followed by two sequels: Lord of the Trees and The Mad Goblin.

-The book contains many elements in common with Farmer's Wold Newton family concept, but there is some dispute as to whether it actually takes place in the same setting with Farmer's other Wold Newton fiction.
+The book contains many elements in common with Farmer's Wold Newton family concept.
+However, there is some dispute as to whether it actually takes place in the same setting with Farmer's other Wold Newton fiction.
 In addition, the novel is infamous for its graphic depictions of sex and violence, and especially the combination of the two.

 Plot summary

-The two main characters are thinly-veiled versions of two of Farmer's favorite characters, Tarzan and Doc Savage.
+The two main characters are thinly veiled versions of two of Farmer's favorite characters, Tarzan and Doc Savage.
 Called "Lord Grandrith" and "Doc Caliban", respectively, the two are recognizable as the iconic characters, but still unique.

 The two, half-brothers with the same father (the infamous Victorian era serial killer Jack the Ripper) share a horrible affliction thanks to the powerful elixir that gives them near-eternal life.
 At the start of the novel they have discovered that they can no longer engage in sexual activity except during acts of violence (their penises become erect only during an act of violence) and they ejaculate after taking lives.
 By the end of the novel, Grandrith and Caliban will have grappled with each other in the nude, punching, clawing and biting, each of them sporting massive erections.

 The novel begins with Grandrith under attack by three parties: the Kenyan army, a group of Albanian mercenaries, and Doc Caliban who believes that Grandrith has killed Caliban's cousin and one true love.
 In addition, both Caliban and Grandrith have been summoned for their annual appearance before The Nine, a powerful group of near immortals, who have given them both the secret of immortality in return for their obedience.

 However, Caliban and Grandrith ultimately find a common enemy among the Nine that is revealed to be controlling the world, and to have been manipulating their own lives, and indeed, the entire preceding battle between the two.
 The two iconic warriors vow to defeat the Nine together—that tale is told in the intertwining sequels, Lord of the Trees and The Mad Goblin.